dneimke/simple-coding/README.md

 ### Game Timer

 - Start, stop, and reset a game clock to track the elapsed time during a match.

-### Event Logging

 - Log predefined or custom events with timestamps by clicking on configurable buttons.

-### Configurable Buttons
+### Customizable Configuration

 - Customize the layout, labels, colors, and event names of the tracker buttons via a JSON configuration page.
 - Save configurations directly in the browser's local storage for future use.

-### Event Log Views
+### Event Logs

 - **List View**: Display a chronological list of logged events and their timestamps.
 - **XML View**: View events formatted as XML, suitable for importing into other analysis tools.
 Includes a "Copy to Clipboard" function for easy sharing.

-### Timeline View

-- Load a local video file using drag-and-drop or file selection.
-- Visualize logged events plotted on a timeline corresponding to the video duration.
-- Click on event markers in the timeline to seek the video player to 5 seconds before the event occurred.
+### Load Saved Games

+- Load previously saved game logs from local storage to review past matches.
+- Clear the log to start a new game or remove old entries.

 ## Application Pages